Millions of Americans will work on Thanksgiving.

 Will employees at your company be spending Thanksgiving at work?
 If so, bring the gratitude (and treats) and make it a workplace celebration they’ll appreciate!

-If your company has employees spending Thanksgiving in the office, now’s your chance to plan ahead and make it a celebration of success, teamwork and gratitude!
+If your company has employees spending Thanksgiving at work or in the office, now’s your chance to plan ahead and make it a celebration of success, teamwork and gratitude!
 Consider providing a meal, gift certificates, thank you notes and a positive environment full of appreciation.

 Make Gratitude Your #1 Priority for Thanksgiving at Work